-Located in building 059 on main campus, the Student Success Center (SSC) is a stand-alone, multipurpose, learning/success center housing the student success office (Tutors), and TRIO Student Support Services.
+Located in building 059 on main campus, the Student Success Center (SSC) is a stand-alone, multipurpose, learning/success center housing the student success office (Tutors) and TRIO Student Support Services.
 The center is available to all FGC and St. Leo University students from 8 a.m. to 6 p.m.
 Monday through Thursday during all semesters and on Fridays from 9 a.m. to 4:30 p.m. and 10 a.m. to 2 p.m. on Saturdays for spring and fall semesters.
-The lab provides over 50 computers that are internet accessible and preloaded with software programs commonly required for students.
-Students may check their emails, surf the web, or work on assignments using the latest version of Microsoft Office, Canvas, Internet Explorer, FireFox, or Chrome.
-Assistance is available for all these systems.
+The lab provides over 60 windows PC computers and two Mac PC Computers that are internet accessible and preloaded with software programs commonly required for students.
+Students may check their emails, surf the web, or work on assignments using the latest version of Microsoft Office, Canvas, FireFox, or Chrome.
+Assistance is available for all these applications.
 Test proctoring is also available as permitted.
 For more information, you may call 386-754-4382 or 386-754-4437.

-The Student Success Center provides peer tutors for all levels of math, writing, and reading, chemistry, physics, Spanish, and statistics.
+The Student Success Center provides peer tutors for all levels of math, writing, reading, chemistry, physics, Spanish, and statistics.
 Tutors receive training under College Reading and Learning Association (CRLA) guidelines and strive to achieve levels I and II certification.
 The SSC also offers peer mentors for college success and course assistance for students taking SLS 1501.
 Tutor and mentor schedules are posted around campus at the beginning of each semester.
-Visit the SSC for the latest updated schedule.
+Visit the SSC for the latest updated schedule or call for an email of an attached current schedule.